n3rada/MSSQLand/DEVELOPERS.md

             // Parse both positional and named arguments var (namedArgs, positionalArgs) = ParseActionArguments(args);

-            // Get argument from position 0 or /a: or /argument:
-            _argument = GetNamedArgument(namedArgs, "a")
+            // Get argument from position 0 or -a or --argument _argument = GetNamedArgument(namedArgs, "a")
                      ??
 GetNamedArgument(namedArgs, "argument")
                      ??
 GetPositionalArgument(positionalArgs, 0);